MicrosoftDocs/Devices-docs/surface/enroll-and-configure-surface-devices-with-semm.md

     *Figure 5.
 Control advanced Surface UEFI settings and Surface UEFI pages with SEMM*

-13. In the **Save As** dialog box, sspecify the Surface UEFI configuration package name, browse to the location where you would like to save the file, and click **Save**.
+13. In the **Save As** dialog box, specify the Surface UEFI configuration package name, browse to the location where you would like to save the file, and click **Save**.

 14. When the package is created and saved, the **Successful** page is displayed.